kubermatic/kubermatic/config/README.md

   The NodePort Exposer component replaces K8Sniff in newer deployments.
 Additionally it uses the block-style syntax for it's keys and values.

+  The NodePort Exposer only needs to be used in deployments that do not already expose the [NodePort range][15], typically in cloud deployment scenarios.
+If the NodePort range is already exposed you do not need to deploy the NodePort exposer

   Example:
   ```
   NodePortExposer: